hyvor/relay/README.md

 # Hyvor Relay

 [Hyvor Relay](https://relay.hyvor.com) is a self-hosted, open-source email API for developers.
-It is designed to be simple to self-host, easy to manage, and powerful enought to send millions of emails per day.
+It uses SMTP to send emails using your own infrastructure.
+It is designed to be simple to self-host, easy to manage and observe, and powerful enough to send millions of daily emails.

 <p align="center">
   <a href="https://relay.hyvor.com">